rnjhnd/java-design-patterns-portfolio/07-decorator-design-pattern/cimb-savings-account-manager/README.md

 <img width="1293" height="807" alt="UML Class Diagram" src="https://github.com/user-attachments/assets/32fef137-db4b-4663-bec2-0717a7206416" />

 The diagram illustrates:

+- The architecture of the University Structure Manager
+- Relationships between the core components:
    - The `BankAccount` component interface
    - `SavingsAccount` as the concrete component
    - `BankAccountDecorator` as the decorator interface
    - Concrete decorators: `GSave`, `UpSave`
    - How each decorator wraps a `BankAccount` and overrides select behavior
+- How the Decorator design pattern is applied in this project

 ## 🚀 Features